adityam/context-blog/content/post/markdown-with-gpp.md

 Actually, the previous example already shows how to get conditional
-compilation: use the `-D` command line switch and check the variable definition using #ifdef.
+compilation: use the `-D` command line switch and check the variable definition using `#ifdef`.
 Thus, the above example translates to:

 ```